zielesny/MFsim/README.md

 * The **lib** folder comprises the open Java libraries used by MFsim (see *MFSimVersionHistory.txt* for details).
 * The **javadoc** folder provides the source code Javadoc HTML documentations.
 * The **MFsim_Source** folder is a complete MFsim installation with all Java bytecode libraries including *MFsim.jar* and splash image *MFsimSplash.jpg* (in subfolder *lib*), MFsim version history (in subfolder *info*), particle set files (in subfolder *particles*), tutorial PDF documents (in subfolder *tutorials*) and utility programs (in subfolder *winUtils* for Windows OS only). *MFsim.jar* may be started with an appropriate batch file of the operating system.
-* The **tutorials** folder offers tutorial Job Input archive files in subfolder *Job Input archive files for import* and tutorial PDF documents which are also available in animated form (see *Links to animated tutorials* in *tutorials* folder).
+* The **tutorials** folder offers tutorial PDF documents which are also available in animated form (see corresponding *README*).
-* The **2020 Cyclotide-membrane interaction study** folder contains MFsim job input definitions for a cyclotide/membrane interaction simulation study which is currently under scientific review (additional information will be available soon).
+* The **2020 Cyclotide-membrane interaction study** folder contains supplementary information for a cyclotide/membrane interaction study which is currently under scientific review  (see corresponding *README*).